Tax treatment for options is diverse, including simple and complex trades on securities vs. Section 1256 contracts.

 There are simple option trading strategies like buying and selling call and put options known as “outrights.”
 And there are complex option trades known as “option spreads” which include multi-legged offsetting positions like iron condors; butterfly spreads; vertical, horizontal and diagonal spreads; and debit and credit spreads.

-There are three things that can happen with outright option trades: (explained in detail in our below guide.)
+There are three things that can happen with outright option trades:

 - Trade option (closing transaction).

 There are special rules for the holding period for long-term capital gains.

 For more in-depth information on options tax treatment, including simple vs. complex trades, read Green’s 2018 Trader Tax Guide.